Dec 19 PAYROLL TAX RATE UPDATES FOR 2023

 The Newark payroll tax rate is 1% of wages for services performed within Newark, for services supervised from Newark, and for wages of employees who principally report to a location in Newark.
-If the total wages are less than $2,500 per quarter, no tax is due.
+No tax is due if the total wages are less than $2,500 per quarter.
 The Newark payroll tax return is due quarterly with the appropriate payment.

 Jersey City Payroll Tax

-The Jersey City payroll tax rate is 1% of wages for services performed within Jersey City and for services performed outside Jersey City but supervised within Jersey City.
+The Jersey City payroll tax rate is 1% of wages for services performed within Jersey City and those performed outside Jersey City but supervised within Jersey City.
 Employees living within Jersey City are excluded.
-If the total wages are less than $2,500 per quarter, no tax is due.
+No tax is due if the total wages are less than $2,500 per quarter.
 The Jersey City payroll tax return is due quarterly with the appropriated payment.

 NY MTA Payroll Tax

 There is a tax on wages for employees who work within the MTA district in NY.
 This tax is on a graduated rate from .11% to .34%.
 If the total wages for the quarter do not exceed $312,500, there is no tax liability.